bushed/NettyServer/README.md

     Web server started at port 3000
     type "stop" to stop server

 Default port is 3000.
-So, to check server, enter to address line in your browser `http://localhost:3000/status`
+So, to check server, enter to address line in your browser `http://localhost:3000/status`.
+According to the test job features list, there is 3 pages:
+* `/status` -- shows the statistic page
+* `/hello` -- after 10 seconds says "Hello page"
+* `/redirect?url=<url>` -- redirects to the specified in GET request URL.

 Implementation details
 ----------------------